NeoGeographyToolkit/synthterrain/README.rst

 --------

-The synthterrain package currently offers these command-line programs when it is installed (see the CONTRIBUTING document).
+The synthterrain package currently offers these command-line programs when it is installed (see below).
 Arguments can be found by running any program with a ``-h`` flag.

 ``synthcraters``